SERVERHERE/old-stars/README.md

   - Trophies in offline battles
 - Home
   - Unlimited resources
-  - Brawlers from boxes
+  - Brawlers from boxes (if all brawlers don't with all star power's and gadget's)
   - All skins unlocked
   - Gadgets and Star Powers
 - Shop
-  - Special offers
+  - Special offers (not all time)
-  - Boxes
+  - Boxes (if all brawlers don't with all star power's and gadget's)
   - Gold and other resources
 - Club
   - Join